The Ultimate Pentesting Guide: The #1 Way To Expose Your Cybersecurity Weaknesses

 What Is The Difference Between a Penetration Test And a Vulnerability Scan?

 Vulnerability scanning is widely used to verify the security level of an institution.
-It scans your systems and IT infrastructure thoroughly, identifying any known vulnerabilities and reporting their level of criticality.
+It scans your systems and IT infrastructure thoroughly, identifying any known security vulnerabilities and reporting their level of criticality.

 Pentest does a similar job.
 However, through a team of ethical hackers, it is possible to put these vulnerabilities to the test and identify how far a hacker can go within the current context.